ROCm/rocWMMA/docs/source/Linux_Install_Guide.rst

 rocWMMA can build both validation and benchmark tests.
 The library uses CPU or rocBLAS methods for validation (where available) and benchmark comparisons based on the provided project option.
 By default, the project is linked against rocBLAS for validating results.
-Minimum ROCBLAS library version requirement is 4.0.
+Minimum ROCBLAS library version requirement is 2.39.0 for ROCm 4.3.0

 To build library and tests, run the following command :